 Partners Value Investments L.P. (the "Partnership") is a limited partnership under the laws of the province of Ontario.
 Its principal investment is an ownership interest in 86 million Class A Limited Voting Shares ("Brookfield shares") of Brookfield Asset Management Inc. ("Brookfield").
-The consolidated financial statements include the accounts of the Partnership's wholly owned subsidiaries: Partners Value Investments Inc. ("PVII"), Partners Value Split Corp. ("Partners Value Split" or "PVS"), and Global Champions Split Corp. ("Global Champions" or "GC") and Global Resource Champions Split Corp. ("Global Resource Champions" or "GRC").
+The consolidated financial statements include the accounts of the Partnership's wholly owned subsidiaries: Partners Value Investments Inc. ("PVII") and Partners Value Split Corp. ("Partners Value Split" or "PVS").
 The Partnership was formed and commenced operations on April 8, 2016 to hold a 100% interest in PVII following the completion of a capital reorganization that was carried out by way of a statutory plan of arrangement pursuant to section 182 of the Business Corporations Act (Ontario) (the "Reorganization").